robertsosinski/js-cookies/README.markdown

 =================

 JS-Cookies is a simple interface to list, get, set and delete cookies.
-If you are also using jQuery and jQuery-JSON, you can set entire object literals as cookies too, as they will be automatically converted to and evaluated as JSON.
+If you are also using Douglas Crockford's JSON library, you can set entire object literals as cookies too, as they will be automatically converted to and evaluated as JSON.

 If you are using a different JavaScript framework or JSON library, you can also easily edit `getJSON` and `setJSON` to use the appropriate methods.